Skip to content

 An actors’ co-operative agency is an Employment Agency*

 * An Employment Agency provides “work-finding services” to “work-seekers”, for direct employment by a hirer.
-Not to be confused with an Employment Business, which employs the work-seeker.
+(Not to be confused with an Employment Business, which employs the work-seeker.)
+These definitions are quoted from The Conduct of Employment Agencies & Employment Business Regulations 2003.
+All UK agents must comply with these regulations, and special rules apply to entertainment agents:

 • Actors’ earnings paid to an agency must be held in a separate, secure Clients’ Account.